 Another thing to watch out for is that the shotgun shell may become uncrimped as it travels down the bore, with the shot column pushing its way through the cut hull.
 This can leave the hull remnant INSIDE the bore of the gun.
-Pulling the trigger on another shotgun shell without clearing the bore will lead to the same results as if you’d had a bore blockage in a .30-06 or any other caliber: catastrophic gun boo-boo at best, an exploding gun and wounded or dead shooter/bystanders at worst.
+Pulling the trigger on another shotgun shell without clearing the bore will lead to the same results as having a bore blockage in a .30-06 or any other caliber.
+That means a catastrophic gun boo-boo at best, an exploding gun and wounded or dead shooter/bystanders at worst.
 So, this is problem number two with cut shells, and another reason repeating shotguns should be avoided if you need to utilize this trick.
 Always, always, ALWAYS check your bore every time after you drop the hammer on a cut shell.

 Testing the Cut Shell

-My father came along to the pit to play photographer and to keep an eye on things in case they went awry – better safe then sorry!
-We headed to the sandpit and dialed in some other firearms, and eventually we got around to digging out the H&R and the four mutilated shells I’d made.
+My father came along to the pit to play photographer and to keep an eye on things in case they went awry.
+Better safe than sorry!
+We headed to the sandpit and dialed in some other firearms before digging out the H&R and the four mutilated shells I’d made.
 We set a couple paper targets up at 25 yards and dug out the camera.
-After a couple photos, I took the scope off in case the gun blew up (less expensive that way), and held the gun out at arm’s length, turned my head and body away while pointing it at the bank, and pulled the trigger.
+After a couple photos, I took the scope off in case the gun blew up (less expensive that way).
+I held the gun out at arm’s length, turned my head and body away while pointing it at the bank, and pulled the trigger.

 The gun went off, no problem.
 I stole a glance and was happy to see that there were no ka-boomed shotguns in my hands; everything looked fine.
 There was a divot in the bank where the projectile had hit, so I knew something came out of the end of the thing.
-I thumbed open the barrel, and was rewarded with the gun opening smoothly but the ejector did not actuate, leaving me with a stuck shotgun hull in the chamber.
+I thumbed open the barrel.
+The gun opened smoothly but the ejector did not actuate, leaving me with a stuck shotgun hull in the chamber.
 Interesting.
-I couldn’t get enough purchase with a fingernail or tip of a pocketknife to remove the shell, so I assembled my range rod and plunked it out from the muzzle end.
+I had to assemble my range rod and plunked it out from the muzzle end.

 The real slugs were actually grouping almost off the paper, way off point of aim; the cut shells were just a couple inches to the left of point of aim.
 In the photo below, the group on the left was from cut shells, real slugs on the right.
 As a side note, the brass-based slug shells ejected out of the shotgun beautifully; I’m guessing the cheap Wal-Mart aluminum hulled shells don’t play nice with this particular shotgun.

-For the reasons I explained above, I will not use cut shells for general purpose use; my curiosity is satiated after trying them out for the purposes of this article.
+For the reasons I explained above, I will not use cut shells for general purpose use.
+My curiosity is satiated after trying them out for the purposes of this article.
 However, it is good to know that there is an alternative to the shotgun slug that can be had in dire emergency situations.
 Standard birdshot – even buckshot – is just not optimal for dispatching large game at longer distances.
-While I wasn’t able to do any ballistic testing (someone should forward me a recipe for ballistic gelatin!) or big game hunting with the cut shells, I have no doubts in my mind that they will be a vast improvement over birdshot when precise shot placement and deeper penetration is required.
+While I wasn’t able to do any ballistic testing (someone should forward me a recipe for ballistic gelatin!) or big game hunting with the cut shells, I have no doubt that they would be a vast improvement over birdshot when precise shot placement and deeper penetration is required.
 I’d hunt deer with these in a heartbeat if I needed to feed my family.

 So, do me a favor – don’t do this unless it’s all you have and the chips are really, REALLY down.
 The possibility of blowing your shotgun or perforating your body just isn’t worth it.
 But keep it in the back of your mind, as a small trick that may someday keep you and your family alive or safe.
 Trust me, it works OK… in my brother’s shotgun.
 Come to think if it, let’s just shorten this to “Don’t do this.”